 PRE-DEPARTURE ONLINE VIDEO PROGRAM (semester programs only), PRE-DEPARTURE PACKET & ON-SITE ORIENTATION

-Damage deposit of US$350, paid to ASA prior to departure refundable upon return
+Damage deposit ($350), paid to ASA at least one month prior to departure; refundable upon return

 Books & materials (Please note: some classes have lab fees to cover special materials or academic field trips)